 I also work with Ecotherapy and as well as working indoors I offer the option of working outdoors in natural spaces.

 Therapy sessions are client led and take place in a welcoming and confidential environment.
-Sessions will begin with discussion and reflection allowing time to explore what brings you to therapy.

 I offer both focused short term work and longer on-going work.
 This can be discussed and regularly reviewed.

 Please do not hesitate to contact me if you would like any further information or have any questions.
 I would be very happy to discuss any queries.

 You do not need to have any previous experience in drama or the arts to engage with drama and movement therapy.
 I will work to find the most suitable medium for you to engage with, which can include talking, that can address and resolve or make more bearable troubling issues.

 Drama and Movement Therapy is a Creative Arts Psychotherapy that incorporates all art forms; Drama, Movement, Art, Music and the spoken and written word.

 Drama and Movement Therapy is a form of psychological therapy in which all of the arts are utilised within the therapeutic relationship.
 Dramatherapists are both artists and clinicians and draw on their training in theatre/art and therapy to create methods to engage clients in effecting psychological, emotional and social changes.
 The therapy gives equal validity to body and mind.
 Stories, myths, playtexts, puppetry, masks, painting, creative writing and improvisation are examples of the range of interventions that a Dramatherapist may employ .
 These will enable the client to explore difficult and painful life experiences through an indirect approach.
 (Badth British Association of Dramatherapy)

 What is Ecotherapy?

 Creative arts and nature based activities to develop a balanced relationship with nature that benefits your wellbeing.
 This can include aspects of Forest School techniques and activities.